anders94/https-authorized-clients/README.md

     node client 1

-This will invoke a client using the client1-crt.pem certificate which sould connet to the server and get a "hello world" back in the body.
+This will invoke a client using the client1-crt.pem certificate which should connect to the server and get a "hello world" back in the body.
 Let's try it with the other client certificate as well:

     node client 2